dpiresearch/modular/README.md

 Code is based off of the Puzzle 14 solutions here: https://github.com/modular/mojo-gpu-puzzles/blob/main/problems/p14/p14.mojo

+## Summary

+Two things were accomplished

+1. Learned how to perform benchmarking on mojo code
+2. Investigated running code without barrier() and synchronize() calls which resulted in correct results for up to 10K runs

 ### === p14_benchmarking.mojo - p14 with benchmarking added.

 $ mojo p14.mojo --naive